 Explore Our Work

-Established in 1998, Great Pond Foundation leads in estuary science and restoration, using data generated by our programs for informed pond management.
+Established in 1998, Great Pond Foundation (GPF) leads in estuary science and restoration, using data generated by our programs for informed pond management.
 Our team builds strong partnerships with neighbors; fostering learning and expertise; and sharing tools and techniques.

 Science: GPF is staffed by a team of dedicated scientists committed to data integrity as well as keeping up with evolving technologies and standards.
 We monitor, analyze, evaluate, and interpret data to provide context about pond health for the Island community.